bumi/bundler-thankyou/README.md

 #### What the author needs to do:

-The gem authoer adds a funding details to the gemspec (in the metadata hash).
-This currently either can be a lightning node pubkey (that can receive keysend payments) or a LNURL.
+The gem author adds funding details to the gemspec (in the [metadata hash](https://guides.rubygems.org/specification-reference/#metadata)).
+This currently can either be a lightning node pubkey (that can receive keysend payments) or a LNURL.

 That's it.
 That is all the author needs to do.

-Because of the funding details are in the gemspec we can be sure it is where the author/maintainer wants the money to go to.

 The author could also decide to dedicate the donations to somebody else.
 For example the rails gems could say thankyous should go to RailsGirls or similar projects.

-#### What the user/funder has to do:
+#### What the user/funder needs to do:

 Connect `bundler-thankyou` to a [LND](https://github.com/lightningnetwork/lnd) lightning node.

 Then run `bundle thankyou` and specify a desired amount.
-The amount will automatically be split among all the used gems.
+The amount will automatically be split among all the gems.

 #### Advantages

-* No signup whatsover
+* No signup whatsoever
 * User and maintainer do not need to agree on a service (like paypal) to perform the transaction
-* No central directories
+* No central directories or custodial services
-* Based on existing tools (rubygems)
+* Based solely on existing tools (rubygems)
-* Implemented on a "protocol level" - additional service can be built and integrated. (like subscriptions, etc.)
+* Implemented on a "protocol level" - additional service can be built on top of that (like subscriptions, etc.)
 * Works internationally
 * Usable at the moment where the user interacts with the gems (in the terminal running a bundle command)
 * Minimal fees and all the Bitcoin/Lightning advantages